Career Opportunities

 Pods

-Each partner (Tina, Jason, Sally, Michelle, Rachael and Megan) has a small subteam of 5-6 tax professionals which we call Pods.
+Each partner (Tina, Sally, Michelle, Rachael and Megan) and two of our tax managers (Ethan and Brooke) have a small subteam of 5-6 tax professionals which we call Pods.
 This allows for more intimacy among the client manager or partner, the client and the people doing the work.
 It also allows for better workload management and balancing.
 Yes, we have an operations manager plus a supervisor to keep the trainings running on time from a macro / firm-wide level, but each Pod manages their world from a micro level.
 When you are on larger teams or in a pool of other accountants, you can lose touch with the client mission and you can also lose the sense of belonging.

 Pods work well.
 There is also some healthy competition within each Pod and between Pods.
 Fun!